chvolk/Fullmetal/README.md

 - $ env.start()
 - $ env.discover(20)
 - $ print env.list_switches()
 - This will list the devices.
 Use the device names listed and add those to the code in the wemo setup section.
-Edit the code in the Wemo section near the top to have the appropriate device names
+Edit the code in the Wemo section near the top to have the appropriate device names.
+You only have to do this once.

 ## Set up Hue Bridge
 - $ python